 Located in an old pioneer ghost town, this even older 'village' is home to a large group of rendezvous folks who live in tipis and tents, sell pioneer style merchandise, and have a very intimate folk music stage in their midst.
 New entrants interested in the same lifestyle need to apply to participate.
 All fees for the festival are waived if you qualify.
 They not only have a 'Lap Dulcimer Gathering' in the Village, they also have an 'Old Time Fiddler's Convention,' as well as an 'Autoharp Gathering.'
 Spend some relaxing time in a very peaceful atmosphere.

 We pride ourselves in having good food at this event.
-Everything from wood-fired pizza to an authentic 'Philly" sandwich, and just about everything in between from funnel cakes to kettle korn, ice cream to soda pop, and hamburgers to potato ribbons.
+Everything from burgers - cheeseburgers - wood-fired pizza - cheese curds - turkey legs - pulled pork - chicken with rice - brisket - egg roll - ribbon fries - plantains - chili dogs - steak fingers - to an authentic 'Philly" sandwich, and just about everything in between from to kettle korn, ice cream to soda pop, and hamburgers to potato ribbons.
 Not expensive either.

 Holiday Inn Express - 712-546-1700